julhamarcolan/k-space-processing/README.md

 🧠 Periphery of k-space: Contains high spatial frequencies, responsible for edges, details, and fine structures.

-Refer to the diagram below (source: educational MRI content) for a visual understanding:

 ## 🛠 Requirements

 To run the script, you need the following Python packages: